2022 no surprise medical bill act

 -You only pay for what we agree upon…

 *Counseling Services & Good Faith Estimate & No Surprises Act

-•A copy of your Good Faith Estimate for Services us typically offered to you in writing from this office ( usually in writing is our cost per session agreed to prior to service.
+•A copy of your Good Faith Estimate for Services is offered to you in writing from this office ( our cost per session agreed to prior to service).

-•At anytime, if prices as a whole ever change that would be shared and discussed weeks before it would go into effect.
+•At anytime, if prices as a whole ever change that would be shared and discussed weeks before going into effect.

-•While working together, should you choose to add or change services to include other people or alter session time, those costs will be shared with you ( in writing & verbally ) prior to the next session, or continuing an emergency time extension.
+•While working together, should you choose to add or change services to include other people or extend session time, those costs will be shared with you ( in writing or verbally ) prior to the next session, or continuing an emergency time extension.

 •If you are using insurance through my billing company they too must abide by this act.